kapilsingh421/Apache-beam-with-flink/README.md

 # Apache-beam-with-flink
-This is  for POC of use Apache beam with Flink Runner  and Python SDK
+This is for POC to use Apache beam with Flink Runner and Python SDK

 # docker build -t custom-flink .